mjfos2r/clover_project/notes/setup.md

              netrc file : None
            offline mode : False
 ```

-### Okay cool, conda is working and it's the arm64 installation.
+### Okay cool, conda is working and it's the arm64 installation

-### Let's try to set up an env to use the RNA workflow in.
+### Let's try to set up an env to use the RNA workflow in

 ```
 ❯ conda create --name cloverRNAseq